 To this end, the contribution of this work is threefold.
 First, we propose a general energy consumption and energy efficiency model, considering different channel access approaches, network and load situations, and expected collision probability in a LoRaWAN that is applicable for various hardware.
-Second, we present a way to model listen before talk for LoRaWAN, including the hidden node problem, listening for messages on the channel, and transmission back-offs, to avoid collisions.
-Lastly, we give suggestions for channel access selection in different network load situations with focus on high-energy efficiency based on our model and a comprehensive simulation study.
+Second, we present a way to model listen before talk for LoRaWAN, including the hidden node problem, listening for messages on the channel, and transmission back-offs to avoid collisions.
+Lastly, we give suggestions for channel access selection in different network load situations with focus on high energy efficiency based on our model and a comprehensive simulation study.
 With these contributions, we answer the following three research questions.

-- 1) RQ1: Is it possible to model a LoRaWAN with different channel access approaches and the resulting energy consumption, usable for various underlying hardware? - 2) RQ2: Which parameters and metrics influence the energy consumption and the energy efficiency of LoRaWAN channel access approaches?
+- RQ1: Is it possible to model a LoRaWAN with different channel access approaches and the resulting energy consumption, usable for various underlying hardware? - RQ2: Which parameters and metrics influence the energy consumption and the energy efficiency of LoRaWAN channel access approaches? - RQ3: What is the best channel access approach for LoRaWAN from an energy efficiency point of view, dependent on the load in the network?